Celebrex

 Drinking alcohol

-Tell your doctor if you drink large amounts of alcohol.
+Tell your doctor if you drink alcohol.

 Looking after your medicine

-• Store below 25°C
+• Store below 25°C.

 • Keep your capsules in their blister pack until it is time to take them.
-If you take the capsules out of their container they may not keep well.
+If you take the capsules out of their container, they may not keep well.

 Follow the instructions in the carton on how to take care of your medicine properly.